yasint23/MyProjects/Kubernetes-Microservice-Phonebook/README.md

     - Use a custom network for the services.

-- In the Kubernetes environment, I will configure three deployements with their services and a persistent volume for MySQL deployments.
+- In the Kubernetes environment, I will configure three deployments with their services and a persistent volume for MySQL deployments.
 I can find the definitions below for the objects I should create:

   1.1.
 CREATE/DELETE/UPDATE DEPLOYMENT